DavidJGChen/bandit-exploration/paper/final.typ

 = Results and Discussion

-I now present a series of
+I now present a series of simulation results which

 = Error Analysis